 Nielsen Park

-Along with harbour views, kids can splash in the shallows of the netted swimming area whilst you claim a picnic spot under the canopy of one of the many Moreton Bay Fig Trees.
-This park is BUSY so catch the bus or just be prepared for a bit of a walk.
+Along with stunning harbour views from Nielson Park, kids can splash in the shallows of the netted swimming area whilst you claim a picnic spot under the canopy of one of the many Moreton Bay Fig Trees.
+This park is BUSY, so catch the bus or just be prepared for a bit of a walk.

 Centennial Park

 Centennial Park caters to all!
-There are playgrounds, ponds, walking tracks, multi person hire bikes and horse riding.
+There are playgrounds, ponds, walking tracks, multi-person hire bikes and horse riding.
 A large circular park, you can drive the loop before settling on a location to stop.
-The playground and BBQ area is the busiest spot for Centennial is very large and every inch of it holds it’s own beauty and perks.
-Sit in the quieter areas near the duck ponds or relax at the benches across from it.
+The playground and BBQ area is the busiest spot for Centennial, which is very large, and every inch of it holds its own beauty and perks.
+Sit in the quieter areas near the duck ponds or relax at the benches across from them.

 Parsley Bay

-One of the most idyllic park-playground-beach combos in the East.
-This lovely and shady reserve leads into a beautiful, clean flat beach then into the most perfect wave-less shallow bay with protected swimming area.
-There are no BBQ’s but plentiful picnic tables under the trees and areas for a bushwalk.
-The small car park fills up quickly so get there early.
+Parsley Bay is one of the most idyllic park-playground-beach combos in the East.
+This lovely and shady reserve leads into a beautiful, clean flat beach, then into the most perfect waveless shallow bay with a protected swimming area.
+There are no BBQs, but plentiful picnic tables under the trees and areas for a bushwalk.
+The small car park fills up quickly, so get there early.

 Inner West